 Sometimes the sentences you find on Duolingo are a bit unnatural, sometimes they’re plain weird.
 I lost count of the screenshots I sent to my friends while practising to share a laugh with them.
 However, if a sentence makes you laugh you are more likely to remember it – and with it the vocabulary or grammar it includes.

-Even though also the other two apps in the list use gamification, I found Duolingo to be the best at keeping you motivated.
+Of the apps I tried, I found Duolingo to be the best at keeping you motivated.
 Its system of achievements to unlock and lingots to win through small challenges or by maintaining your streak is quite addictive.

 Teacher’s tip: You have finished your tree from English to Italian and you think you’re done with Duolingo?
 Think again!
 Go back to it and challenge yourself to practice on the reverse tree – from Italian to English instead.

 Memrise is a flashcard-based app that uses images, audio and mnemonics to help you learn the language.
 Some of the content is created by Memrise’s team, while some of it is created by users.
 This means, on one hand, that you might encounter a few mistakes from time to time.
 On the other hand, this allows for a diversified offer in term of teaching and memorizing methods.
 There is a wide offer of Italian courses, from the official Memrise Italian course to a deck with words from Inspector Montalbano.

 The app is based on the spaced repetition, which optimises your ability to retain information.
 It tests you on the same information with different kinds of exercises and at increasingly long intervals, to help you remember what you studied.
 First, you practise in learn mode for an introduction to the vocabulary.
 Then you can use the classic review to memorize it, and the speed review to test your memory with fast quizzes.

 Out of these apps, Memrise is the only one you can use offline in its free version.
 You can download single decks and study whenever you have no access to the internet.